grunwaldlab/Microbe-ID/README.md

 ## Installation of Genotype ID

 1. Install `Shiny Server` and `R`.
-We recommend to follow the instructions carefully from the developers sites.
+We recommend following the instructions from the developers.
 For more info in `Shiny Server` please read:
   - [Shiny Server professional guide](http://rstudio.github.io/shiny-server/latest/)
   - [Shiny Server installation](http://rstudio.github.io/shiny-server/latest/#installation)